sumalak/worship-songbooks/README.md

 # Worship songbook (using songs LaTeX package, russian version)

-## Introduction
+## What?

-This project is reimplementation of all most known worship songs into one big file with use of songs LaTeX package.
-Information + system = accessibility.
+The purpose of this project is to assemble all known worship songs with their chords in TeX.

+As it known simple and truly free way to work with song's lyrics and chords dont exist, but we have TeX and additional songs module - tools to have high-quality result.

+Also (my thought): information + system = accessibility.

-## Notes
+## Start

-songidx compiled from sources: http://www.ctan.org/tex-archive/macros/latex/contrib/songs

-Commands:
+On Debian operation system everything you need to work with songs collection is TeX and songs module.
+Install them with apt-get:

+`apt-get install texlive texlive-music`

+Then you can just run inside your project folder:

+`xelatex songs.tex`

+Also, you may be need songidx to make table of contents.
+Download it from here: http://www.ctan.org/tex-archive/macros/latex/contrib/songs and run `make` inside songidx folder.
+After that you need to run:

 `xelatex songs.tex`